 - During the cleanup, change your clothing every day and wash it separately from other clothes.

 Allow washed and disinfected surfaces and objects to air dry.

-- Surfaces and objects that come into contact with food (for example, counter, plates, etc.) : 5 ml (1 teaspoon) for 4 litres (1 gallon)
+- Surfaces and objects that come into contact with food (for example, counter, plates, etc.) : 5 ml (1 teaspoon) of bleach for 4 litres (1 gallon) of water

-- Surfaces and objects that do not absorb water (for example, floors, ovens, sinks, certain toys, tools, undamaged food tins, etc.) : 45 ml (3 tablespoons) for 4 litres (1 gallon)
+- Surfaces and objects that do not absorb water (for example, floors, ovens, sinks, certain toys, tools, undamaged food tins, etc.) : 45 ml (3 tablespoons) of bleach for 4 litres (1 gallon) of water.

 Clean your yard

 Take the following precautions when cleaning your yard:

 - Never touch downed power lines or electrical installations.
 If you notice a downed power line, call Hydro-Québec at 1 800 790-2424.